jasmineeav/inventory-rebalancing-deployment-optimization/README.md

 ## Future Improvements

 - Add transport lane timing and transfer arrival logic directly into the recommendation engine
-- Expand from 4-week frozen horizon to 8–12 week scenario planning
+- Expand from 4-week horizon to 8–12 week scenario planning
 - Add cost-based optimization for donor selection
 - Build a Power BI dashboard for executive risk overview and rebalancing recommendations